-Consult with adjacent agricultural landowners and lease-holders to ensure that the proposed parking access and programming are compatible with on-going farming and ranching operations.

-- Ensure that working farms and ranches maintain their use footprint, access roads, corrals, fencing, and structures and that new parking and access does not hinder agricultural operations. - Work with the site plan of working farms to maintain or improve functionality, legibility, and aesthetics, while supporting opportunities for interpretation. - Preserve, protect, and enhance scenic viewsheds both to and from agricultural settings. - Evaluate how agricultural infrastructure may also be used in an aesthetic way.
-Consider both built infrastructure, such as agricultural rural-style fencing, gates, and siloes, as well as natural infrastructure such as hedgerows.
+- Consult with adjacent agricultural landowners and lease-holders to ensure that the proposed parking access and programming are compatible with on-going farming and ranching operations. - Ensure that working farms and ranches maintain their use footprint, access roads, corrals, fencing, and structures and that new parking and access does not hinder agricultural operations. - Work with the site plan of working farms to maintain or improve functionality, legibility, and aesthetics, while supporting opportunities for interpretation. - Preserve, protect, and enhance scenic viewsheds both to and from agricultural settings. - Evaluate how agricultural infrastructure may also be used in an aesthetic way.
+Consider both built infrastructure and remnant historic site features, such as agricultural rural-style fencing, gates, and siloes to help identify the agricultural setting, as well as natural infrastructure such as hedgerows.